 Ed's background and education prepared him well for his career of service and leadership.

 He served for more than four years as City Administrator in Chester, S.C., before coming to Greer.
 That was preceded by a seven-year stint with Carolina Tank Corporation in Chester, where he served first as Manager of Production and Inventory Control and later as Plant Superintendent.
-His nonprofit skills were honed from 1983-1988 as Executive Director for the South Carolina Division of the American Cancer Society, and his interest in municipal government was born during his first job as a Staff Reporter for The Chester News and Reporter.
+His nonprofit skills were honed from 1983-1988 as Executive Director for the South Carolina Division of the American Cancer Society, and his interest in municipal government was born during his first job as a staff reporter for The Chester News and Reporter.

-Ed holds a Master of Business Adminisration degree from Winthrop University, a Bachelor of Arts degree in public relations from the University of South Carolina at Columbia's College of Mass Communications and Journalism, and an Associate in Science degree in business administration from the University of South Carolina at Lancaster.
+Ed holds a Master of Business Administration degree from Winthrop University, a Bachelor of Arts degree in public relations from the University of South Carolina at Columbia's College of Mass Communications and Journalism, and an Associate in Science degree in business administration from the University of South Carolina at Lancaster.